ialakey/ialakey/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;Java and Kotlin developer with a focus on utilizing Spring Framework and PostgreSQL.
+I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm graduated from the Irkutsk National Technical University.\
 ✍️ &nbsp;In my free time, I pursue mobile development.\
 📄 &nbsp;Please have a look at my [Resume](https://www.linkedin.com/in/ilya-alakov-14b979266) for more details about me.
 I'm open to feedback and suggestions! \